nbaeta13/CMPSC-132-Project/README.md

 of guided guesses.
 After every guess, the program responds with directional feedback, narrowing the search space until the player submits the exact value.
 Upon a correct guess, the game congratulates the player and reports the total number of attempts taken.
+To run the program, simply open the program in VS Code and run it.
+You will be prompted in the terminal for the remainder of the game.